oh-haiku/oh-haiku/doc/RAD.md

 #####2.6 Possible future directions
 In general the possible future directions should focus on developing the Haiku-algorithm.
-This algorithm is rather naive and should be more effective if it took these criterias into consideration:
+First and foremost, the algorithm should be able to handle Swedish compound words.
+The algorithm could also take artistic values into account, like the following:
  - It contains a word that refers to a time of year
  - It is divided in two parts in order to surprise
  - It is not sentimental